-In compliance with its internal control standards framework the BEREC Office must establish a risk management process.
+In compliance with its internal control standards framework the BEREC Office has established a risk management process.
 To ensure practical implementation of this requirement on 30 June 2015 the BEREC Office Administrative Manager established a Risk Management Implementation Guide.
-Afterwards, under the Service Level Agreement with ENISA for sharing the function of the Internal Control Coordinator Assistant, the BEREC Office undertook a thorough risk assessment/analysis of all BEREC Office activities, which is repeated annually.
+Afterwards, under the Service Level Agreement with ENISA for sharing the function of the Internal Control Coordinator, the BEREC Office undertook a full risk assessment/analysis of all BEREC Office activities.